xnf/img-background/README.md

 ## Why so raw?

-I dont know much about github yet, but as Rachel Andrews said - 'push out version 1 asap'
+I don't know much about github yet, but as Rachel Andrews said - 'push out version 1 asap'

 ## License